 1. What Problem Does Your Business Solve?

 Angel investors prioritize businesses that address significant market gaps.
 Be prepared to articulate the problem your product or service solves, backed by data or customer feedback.
-For example, Ola Cabs successfully secured ₹1 crore ($150k) in early-stage funding by demonstrating the need for a reliable ride-hailing service in India.
+For example, Ola Cabs secured ₹1 crore ($150k) in early-stage funding.
+They demonstrated the need for a reliable ride-hailing service in India.
 This initial investment later yielded a 40.7x ROI after SoftBank’s Series D funding.

 2. What Is Your Revenue Model?